cjnaz/lanmonitor/README.md

 - See below for monitored item settings.
 - Run the tool with `<path to>lanmonitor --once --verbose`.
-Make sure that the local machine and user has ssh access to any remote machines.  (`-vv` turns on debug logging.)
+Make sure that the local machine and user has password-less ssh access to any remote machines.  (`-vv` turns on debug logging.)
 - Install lanmonitor as a systemd service (google how).
 An example `lanmonitor.service` file is provided.
 Note that the config file may be modified while the service is running, with changes taking effect on the next RecheckInterval.
-Make sure that the user (typically root) that the service runs under has ssh access to any remotes.
+Make sure that the user (typically root) that the service runs under has ssh password-less access to any remotes.
 - stock_notif sends a text message for each monitored item that is in a FAIL or CRITICAL state.
 CRITICAL items have a repeated text message sent after the `CriticalReNotificationInterval`.
 Notifications are typically sent as text messages.
 - stock_notif also sends a periodic summary report listing any current warnings/fails/criticals, or that all is well.
 Summaries are typically sent as email messages.
 - NOTE:  All time values in the config file may be entered with a `s` (seconds), `m` (minutes), `h` (hours), `d` (days), or `w` (weeks) suffix.
 For example `6h` is 6 hours.
 If no suffix is provided the time value is taken as seconds.